Spring 2004 Enrollment Analysis Mesa College Summary

 Headcount and FTES

-Analysis of the total student population in spring 2003 showed that 70.3% were continuing students, 3.7% were first-time freshmen, 12.7% were first-time transfers, 8.9% were returning students (left the district for more than one year and returned in spring 2003), and 4.2% were current high school students.
-Continuing students constituted a slightly higher percent (70.3%) of the total student population in spring 2003 than spring 2002 (68.6%).
-The enrollment of first-time freshmen decreased by 12.4% over spring 2002.
-Demographic distributions of other variables were similar to spring 2002, except for a slight decrease in the percentage of whites.
+Analysis of the total student population in spring 2004 showed that 74% were continuing students, 4% were first-time freshmen, 12% were first-time transfers, 5% were returning students (left the district for more than one year and returned in spring 2004), and 2% were current high school students.
+Continuing students constituted a slightly higher percent (74%) of the total student population in spring 2004 than spring 2003 (70%).
+Demographic distributions of other variables were similar to spring 2003.

 New Student Enrollment by Service Area

-In terms of residency status, 95% all students were California residents.
-Out-of-state non-residents accounted for 3.6% and international students 1.4% of the total student population.
-Enrollment of international students remained the same for spring 2003 and spring 2002.
-Over 79% of the international students were continuing students.
+In terms of residency status, 94% all students were California residents.
+Non-residents accounted for 6% of the total student population.
+Enrollment of non-resident students increased from spring 2003 (4%) to spring 2004 (6%).

 Enrollment by Subject Area